pkalivas/radiate/docs/source/diversity/index.md

 | **[Species](species.md)** | How the engine forms species from those measurements, shares fitness, and allocates offspring + the knobs that tune it. |
 | **[Example](example.md)** | Wiring it all into a working engine. |

-!!! note "Opt-in, and not free"
+!!! tip "Opt-in, and not free"

 	Speciation only runs when you attach a distance measure.
-It also adds computational cost — every generation the engine measures distances and re-clusters the population — so reach for it when a problem is converging too early or not reaching its global optimum, not by default.
+It also adds computational cost because every generation the engine must measure distances and re-cluster the population — so reach for it when a problem is converging too early or not reaching its global optimum, not by default.

 ## The whole feature, in one call